AlexanderWeismannn/Semantic-Data-Augmentation/readme.md

 ComfyUI is used to synthesize photorealistic images from prompts generated based on object labels and scene templates.
 We utilize the below workflow to generate our images:

 <img width="2725" height="1467" alt="image" src="https://github.com/user-attachments/assets/f3e3ae0f-2243-4ba6-aa5f-58457ecec28c" />

+And example training script can be viewed in the ["model_training.ipynb"](model_training.ipynb) file.